Hayordeji/Balloons---Bombs-and-Boolean/README.md

-# Balls , Bombs and Boolean
+# Balloons, Bombs and Boolean
  This is challenge 3 solution